-Total company operating margin decreased by 9.2% and 48.6% in the second quarter and first six months of 2019 compared to the same periods in 2018, primarily due to the accrual for losses associated with certain legal proceedings and investigations related to the 2017 cybersecurity incident, the aforementioned incremental technology and data security costs, the restructuring charge, and the timing of insurance recoveries in 2018.
-The remaining decrease is due to increases in royalty, technology, and advertising costs.
+The reduced margin in the first nine months is primarily due to the accrual for losses associated with certain legal proceedings and investigations related to the 2017 cybersecurity incident, technology and data security costs, settlements with commercial customers, the restructuring charge, and the timing of insurance recoveries in 2018.
+The remaining decrease is due to increases in royalty, technology, people and advertising costs.